A family of extremal hypergraphs for Ryser's conjecture: Introduction

 A {\em cover} of a hypergraph is a set of vertices meeting every edge of the hypergraph.
 The vertex {\it cover number} $\tau({\cal H})$ of a hypergraph ${\cal H}$ is the number of vertices in the smallest cover of ${\cal H}$.
 A {\em matching} is a set of disjoint edges, and the {\it matching number} $\nu ({\cal H})$ of a hypergraph ${\cal H}$ is the maximum size of a matching consisting of edges of ${\cal H}$.
 A hypergraph with $\nu({\cal H})=1$ is called {\it intersecting}.

 A hypergraph is $r$-uniform if every edge has $r$ vertices.
 Any $r$-uniform hypergraph ${\cal H}$ satisfies the inequality $\tau ({\cal H})\le r \nu({\cal H})$, since the union of the edges of a maximum matching is a cover.
-This bound is sharp, as shown for $\nu =1 $ by any $r$-uniform hypergraph consisting of the lines of some projective plane of order $r{-}1$ (denoted by $\mathcal{P}_{r}$).
+This bound is sharp, as shown by the family of all subsets of size $r$ in a ground set of size $kr-1$ which has $\nu=k-1$ and $\tau=(k-1)r$.
+There is another sharp example for $\nu =1 $: any $r$-uniform hypergraph consisting of the lines of some projective plane of order $r{-}1$ (denoted by $\mathcal{P}_{r}$).
 To obtain an example for arbitrary $\nu$, one can take the union of disjoint copies of $\mathcal{P}_{r}$.
-Sharpness is also attained by other examples, such as the family of all subsets of size $r$ in a ground set of size $kr-1$ which has $\nu=k-1$ and $\tau=(k-1)r$.

 A hypergraph is {\it $r$-partite} if its vertex set $V$ can be partitioned into $r$ sets $V_1,\dots, V_r$, called the {\it sides} of the hypergraph, so that every edge contains at most one vertex from each side.
-Ryser~\cite{hend} conjectured that the upper bound $\tau ({\cal H})\le r \nu({\cal H})$ can be improved if the hypergraph is $r$-partite:
+A conjecture commonly attributed to Ryser (but which first appeared in a thesis by his student Henderson ~\cite{HEND,BW}), asserts that the upper bound $\tau ({\cal H})\le r \nu({\cal H})$ can be improved if the hypergraph is $r$-partite:

 \begin{conjecture} For any $r$-partite $r$-uniform hypergraph we have

 \end{conjecture}